 - Canoe the Churchill River – one of the classic paddles to do in Saskatchewan.

-- Catch the Saskatoon jazz festival between June 21 and July 1st.
-Or watch a Shakespearean play on the Saskatchewan River between July 10th and August 25th.
+- Catch the Saskatoon jazz festival.
+Or watch a Shakespearean play on the Saskatchewan River from mid-July to mid-August.

-- Hop on a train up to Churchill.
-Go looking for birds, polar bears and beluga whales – with a guide for this one.
+- Head to Churchill.
+Go looking for birds, polar bears and beluga whales.

 - Check out Riding Mountain National Park for hiking, canoeing and a chance to discover the forested parkland surrounded by prairie.

-- Caribana – the largest festival of its kind celebrating Caribbean culture – takes place this year from August 1st to 4th in Toronto.
+- The Peeks Toronto Caribbean Carnival, formerly Caribana – the largest festival of its kind celebrating Caribbean culture – takes place every summer in Toronto.
 It’s been called North America’s largest street festival.

 - Niagara-on-the-Lake is famous for its Shaw Festival Theater.
 Book a show and then take a wine tasting tour.
 Or check out all 15 things to do in Niagara-on-the-Lake.

 - Cycle the Niagara Parkway from Niagara-on-the-Lake to Niagara Falls.
-It’s an easy 25 kilometers.
+It’s an easy 25 kilometres.

 - Take a boat tour of the Thousand Islands.
 Or if you have time take a multi-day kayak tour through the 1000 Islands.